 Yes, I have a thing for trees.
 Obviously.
 And apparently I also have a thing for painting them on dressers, because this is my second tree dresser project.
-This is going to be more of a “teaser” post than a full-fledged one (meaning a few hundred words long and not a novella) as I’m working on a much bigger and more detailed post that will feature the entire room this dresser resides in.
+This is going to be more of a “teaser” post than a full-fledged one.
+(Meaning a few hundred words long and not a novella.)
+A much bigger and more detailed post that will feature the entire room this tree dresser resides in.

 I wanted to share the before and after, but somehow the before photos that I am absolutely certain I took have vanished without a trace.
 I easily found the before photos of a cradle I also repainted with the dresser lurking in the background.
 But as for the photos of the dresser that I took on the exact same day?
 Nada.
 I’m sure they were misfiled or I did the thing I’m famous for, which is put them somewhere thinking “I shall put these photos here and subsequently know exactly where to locate them when they are needed” and then promptly forgot.
 Whatever.
 I will dwell on it no longer.
 Okay maybe just a little longer.